The Boat Races 2016: Men's

 The Light Blues faced Oxford Brookes on the Tideway on 30 January, in a two-piece race.
 Cambridge selected Surrey and were a length down by the Town Buoy.
 At the first bend in the river by Craven Cottage, Oxford Brookes held a lead of nearly two lengths, but CUBC began to reduce the deficit.
 By Hammersmith Bridge, the crews were nearly level and despite warnings from the umpire, Cambridge held their aggressive line to pass the finish line at Chiswick Eyot two lengths ahead.
 In the second race, the crews rowed back from Chiswick Eyot to the Finish Post.
 Although Oxford Brookes took a narrow lead, the Light Blues were ahead by Chiswick Pier and took clear water advantage to win by more than three lengths.
 Goldie had lost both races against an alternate Oxford Brookes crew earlier.

 On 22 February, it was OUBC's turn to race against Oxford Brookes, in two segments over the Championship Course.
 After an even start to the first contest, the Dark Blues held a slight advantage heading into the first bend.
 Oxford Brookes recovered, and were two-thirds of a length ahead as the crews passed below Hammersmith Bridge.
-OUBC took advantage of a caught blade to move back into contention but the race was ended prematurely as a sailing boat intervened on the course.
+OUBC took advantage of a caught blade to move back into contention, but the race was ended prematurely as a sailing boat intervened on the course.
 The Dark Blues took an early lead in the second race, but despite being a length up, failed to take a clear water advantage.
-Oxford Brookes drew back and by Barnes Bridge held a small lead, one which they capitalised on in the rough water to finally pass the Finish Post two lengths clear of OUBC.
+Oxford Brookes drew back and by Barnes Bridge held a small lead, on which they capitalised in the rough water to finally pass the Finish Post two lengths clear of OUBC.

 Umpired by Matthew Pinsent, Oxford raced against Leander on 12 March from Putney Bridge to Chiswick Eyot.
 Although Leander made the better start, the Dark Blues remained in touch, finishing two seats down.
 CUBC faced a German under-23 crew in a two-segment race on the same day, with the Light Blues winning both.

 On 24 March, CUBC announced their boat name Kevin after Kevin Whyman, cox of the successful 1996 and 1997 crews who was killed in a solo aircraft display crash at CarFest North in August 2015.
 OUBC announced their boat name Daniel after their former coach Daniel Topolski, who died in February 2015.